 - Customized course guide

 What We Need From You

-We suggest that faculty and instructors book an individual consultation with their librarian or subject specialist to discuss the development of sessions that are appropriate for individual courses.
+Book an individual consultation with your librarian or subject specialist to discuss and develop sessions that are appropriate for your courses.

 What do we need to get started before instruction?

-- Preferred date and time of session; please allow a minimum of 2 weeks for preparation time (some library instruction/workshop may require more preparation time)
+- Please note that resources are subject to availability and capacity of librarians and subject specialists.
+Please allow a minimum of 2 weeks for preparation time (some library instruction/workshops may require more preparation time)

 - Syllabi and/or assignments